bjbloemker/Pay4Park/README.md

 Starting Fresh
 ---

-The following is the instructions on how to install java and maven on your Ubuntu machine in order to run the applicaion.
-Open the terminal and follow these instructions
+The following is the instructions on how to install java and maven on your Ubuntu machine in order to run the application.
+Open the terminal and follow each step.

 Installing Java